Dimapur district

-Dimapur District (Pron:/ˌdɪməˈpʊə/) is a district of Nagaland state in India.
+Dimapur district (Pron:/ˌdɪməˈpʊə/) is a district of Nagaland state in India.
 With an area of about 70 km2, it is the smallest district in the state of Nagaland.

 History

 Assam lease Dimapur to Nagaland

 In 1918, Dimapur was leased to then Naga Hills District (Now Nagaland) by then erstwhile Assam Province of British India for 30 years for construction of Railways lines (unclear from which district).
-In 1963, It was again leased to now state of Nagaland for 99 years.
-Though, there is refute of this claim, as both state government has not come forward to comment on the matter.
+In 1963, It was again leased to the present state of Nagaland for 99 years.
+Now it is an inalienable part of the State of Nagaland.